2 Functional Programming with OCaml

 e2 is the body expression in which the binding is visible.

-Substitute v1 for x in e2, yielding new expression e2’
+Substitute v1 for x in e2, producing a new expression e2’

 let x = 20 + 1 in x + x